 Retention

 Skilled workers are in demand across multiple yards globally.
-Competitive compensation, safe working conditions, and reliable rotation schedules are not optional perks — they are retention tools that protect project continuity.
+Competitive compensation, safe working conditions, and reliable rotation schedules are retention tools that protect project continuity — not optional perks.

 HR Support and Dispute Resolution